On Maryland ballots this fall: Should sports gambling be legal?

 If approved, Maryland would allow betting on sports and other entertainment events, such as award shows.

-So far, DraftKings has exclusively bankrolled the advocacy campaign to make it legal in Maryland.
+So far, records show, DraftKings has exclusively bankrolled the advocacy campaign to make it legal in Maryland.

+“Sports fans in Maryland are ready — and waiting — to bet on sports legally,” the company said in a statement.
+“Legalizing sports betting will allow for a customer-centric experience and shut down illegal sites that offer no consumer protections.
+It will also keep money in Maryland that’s currently going to legal markets in neighboring states.”

 The ballot initiative, Vote Yes on Question 2, is chaired by basketball star Marissa Coleman, a former Women’s National Basketball Association player who was part of the 2006 University of Maryland team that won the NCAA Championship.